pygame/pygame/docs/reST/ref/pygame.rst

 | :sl:`small module containing version information`

-This module is automatically imported into the pygame package and offers a few variables to check with version of pygame has been imported.
+This module is automatically imported into the pygame package and can be used to check which version of pygame has been imported.

 .. data:: ver